THE MAKING OF "Live at Carnegie Hall"

 So, the mystery of who recorded the concert was finally solved!

-The very next evening, in fact, a small box of the CDs arrived via UPS.
+The very next day, a small box of the CDs arrived via UPS.
 Excited, I pulled the plastic off of one of them.
 It looked fuzzy so I put some readers on and went to stand by a window.
 My heart sank.
 The photos were all pixelated!
 Instead of clean, smooth lines, the beautiful Andy Katz shot on the front cover had jagged, boxy edges.
 The Nether Lands logo on the back, already very small, was unrecognizable as teepee and moon.
 Besides the distorted photos, there were scoring indentations along the outside edges of the sleeves, where they were glued shut, and I found it a little difficult to get the CD's out of the center-opening sleeves without scratching them.

 I hope you enjoy the concert.
 It's Dan in his element, nailing every vocal, guitar, and piano part and chatting with the crowd.
-The only thing we cut was a couple minutes of applause before the encore, other than that, it's the full concert from introduction to last encore and everything in between.
+The only thing we cut was a couple minutes of applause before the encore; other than that, it's the full concert from introduction to last encore and everything in between.

 ~ Jean Fogelberg